cmagna/data2bots/README.md

 2.)
 The CI/CD pipeline triggers the following actions when code is pushed to the GitHub repo:

-terraform init
+a.) terraform init
-terraform plan
+b.) terraform plan
-terraform apply
+c.) terraform apply